Aromatherapy

 Lavender

-Relieve headaches- By breathing in the lavender, oil, lavender can help treat migraines and headaches.
+Relieve headaches- Breathing in lavender oil can help treat migraines and headaches.

-When we get a headache or migraine, which can be triggered by anxiety, stress, dehydration, as well as hormonal, Lavender is a go to oil to help alleviate such issues.
+When we get a headache or migraine, which can be triggered by anxiety, stress, dehydration, or hormones, Lavender is a go-to oil to help alleviate such issues.

-Improves insomnia and sleep- I have personally used a lavender scented pillow mist spray during times when I have found it difficult to sleep.
+Improves insomnia and sleep- I have used a lavender-scented pillow mist spray when I have found it difficult to sleep.

-Promotes healthy, skin, and hair – Add a few drops to your shampoo to promote hair growth and stimulate the hair follicle.
+Promotes healthy skin and hair— add a few drops to your shampoo to stimulate hair growth and follicles.

-Potpourri– With such a delicate, yet, distinctive scent, lavender is commonly used in potpourri and perfumes.
+Potpourri—Lavender has a delicate yet distinctive scent, so it is commonly used in potpourri and perfumes.

-There is the benefit of instant relaxation to help you wind down, a positive effect on the nervous system, anxiety and depression.
+There is the benefit of instant relaxation to help you wind down, a positive effect on the nervous system, and a reduction in anxiety and depression.

-It’s a great oil to add to a burner to not only give a beautiful fragrance in the home, but also to bring a sense of calmness around you.
+It’s a great oil to add to a burner, as it will add a beautiful fragrance to the home and bring a sense of calm.

 Aromatherapy oils